Iran, China, Russia start joint naval drills

 Remaining parties to the badly weakened agreement include Britain, France and Germany as well as China and Russia.
 In June, US President Donald Trump authorised a military strike after Iran shot down a US drone, only to call off the retaliation at the last moment.

-The crisis deepened with the September 14 attacks on Saudi energy giant Aramco's Abqaiq processing plant and Khurais oilfield, which halved the kingdom's crude output.
+The crisis deepened with September 14 attacks on Saudi energy giant Aramco's vital Abqaiq processing plant and Khurais oilfield, which temporarily halved the kingdom's crude output.
 Yemen's Huthi rebels claimed responsibility for the attack but Washington accused Tehran, a charge it has strongly denied.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)